Chart Color Schemes

 Population

-Population growth drivers in Shepparton - South East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Shepparton - South East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Shepparton - South East's population was around 16,854 as of November 2025.
-This showed an increase of 334 people since the 2021 Census, which recorded a population of 16,520.
-The growth was inferred from ABS estimates of 16,492 in June 2024 and validated new addresses since then.
-The population density was 256 persons per square kilometer.
-Shepparton - South East's growth rate of 2.0% since the Census compared favourably with its SA4 region at 3.5%.
-Overseas migration contributed approximately 75.8% of overall population gains recently.
+Shepparton - South East's population was around 16,854 as of November 2025, according to AreaSearch's analysis.
+This reflected an increase of 334 people (2.0%) since the 2021 Census, which reported a population of 16,520 people.
+The change was inferred from the estimated resident population of 16,492 from the ABS as of June 2024 and an additional 246 validated new addresses since the Census date.
+This level of population equated to a density ratio of 256 persons per square kilometer.
+Shepparton - South East's 2.0% growth since census positioned it within 1.5 percentage points of the SA4 region (3.5%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 75.8% of overall population gains during recent periods.

 Frequently Asked Questions - Population